 Really, I look at your student portfolio as an advertisement for your potential.
 If your work shows attention to detail, a great understanding of concept and strategy, an ability to write smart copy, and a general understanding of how to be a good technical designer – I’ll remember you.

-5. How do I get my first Job?
+5. How do I get my first Job in a Design Career?